Abimael Guzmn, Leader of the Guerrilla Group That Terrorized Peru, Dies at 86 | ExBulletin

 Bombs exploded in cinemas, restaurants and police stations.
 The kidnappings were rampant.
 Notices appeared on the walls warning civilians to flee.
 Thousands did.
 The economy, already in dire straits due to weak political leadership, plunged into chaos.

 The military repression was really harsh.
-Soldiers killed many civilians and terrorized the indigenous regions, forcing villagers to support the rebels.
+Soldiers killed many civilians and terrorized the indigenous regions, pushing hard to support the rebels.

 After a few years, the government changed course.
 He withdrew several abusive units, gave soldiers rudimentary human rights training, and launched civic action programs.